Rémy Cabella: 2020–21 season

 Cabella scored twice in Krasnodar's first league game of the season, a 3–0 victory at FC Ufa on 9 August 2020.

 In September, Cabella scored in each leg of Krasnodar's play-off round 4–2 aggregate win against PAOK for qualification to the group stage of the UEFA Champions League.
 It was the first time ever that the club had qualified for the group stage of Europe's premier knock-out competition.
 Cabella missed the first group stage match of the competition away to Rennes on 20 October as he was forced to self-isolate following a positive COVID-19 test.
 He scored his side's goal in their 1–1 draw away to group winners Chelsea in the final match of the group stage, having already been parachuted to the Europa League Round of 32.

 2021–22 season

 On 3 March 2022, following the Russian invasion of Ukraine, Krasnodar announced that Cabella's contract was suspended and he will not train with the team, but it was not terminated and remained valid.
 Six days later, it was terminated by mutual consent.

 Return to France

 On 6 April 2022, Cabella returned to Montpellier until the end of the season.

-On 10 July, Lille announced his arrival on a free transfer, on a one-year contract, with an option to extend for another year.
+On 10 July 2022, Lille announced his arrival on a free transfer, on a one-year contract, with an option to extend for another year.

+Olympiacos

+On 20 May 2025, Greek club Olympiacos announced the signing of Cabella on a free transfer on the expiration of his contract with Lille.